-DSpace has a set of command line tools for importing and exporting items in batches, using the DSpace simple archive format.
-The tools are not terribly robust, but are useful and are easily modified.
-They also give a good demonstration of how to implement your own item importer if desired.
+DSpace has a set of command line tools for importing and exporting items in batches, using the DSpace Simple Archive Format.
+Apart from the offered functionality, these tools serve as a prime example for users who aim to implement their own item importer.